Fool's Gold (2008 film)

 Fool's Gold is a 2008 American romantic action comedy film from Warner Bros.
 Pictures about a recently divorced couple who rekindle their romantic life while searching for a lost treasure.
 The film is directed by Andy Tennant and reunites the How to Lose a Guy in 10 Days stars Matthew McConaughey and Kate Hudson.
 It received negative reviews from critics and grossed $111 million worldwide.

 Plot

-Ben "Finn" Finnegan is a treasure hunter and he has been searching for the sunken Spanish galleon, the Aurelia, that was lost at sea with the 1715 Treasure Fleet for over eight years.
-He and his right-hand man Ukrainian Alfonz find a fragment of dishware especially produced as part of the Queen's Dowry when his accidentally sunken ship uncovers it in the seabed.
+Ben "Finn" Finnegan is a treasure hunter searching for the sunken Spanish galleon, the Aurelia, that was lost at sea with the 1715 Treasure Fleet, known as the Queen's Dowry.
+He finds a fragment of dishware produced as part of the treasure.
+Finn appeals to his creditor Bigg Bunny for help finding the Queen's Dowry, but Bigg wants the treasure for himself and takes the fragment.